Eurobond (external bond): History

 The first eurobonds were issued in 1963 by Italian motorway network Autostrade, which issued 60,000 bearer bonds at a value of US$250 each for a fifteen-year loan of US$15m, paying an annual coupon of 5.5%.
 The issue was arranged by London bankers S. G. Warburg. and listed on the Luxembourg Stock Exchange.
 Allen & Overy, one of London's Magic Circle of law firms, were the lawyers on the transaction.

 Their conception was largely a reaction against the imposition of the Interest Equalization Tax in the United States.
 The goal of the tax was to reduce the US balance-of-payment deficit by reducing American demand for foreign securities.
 Americans could bypass the costly tax and Europeans could keep open access to US capital.

 Electronic form

-Like other commonly traded securities, virtually all Eurobonds now trade in dematerialized electronic book-entry form, rather than physical form.
-The bonds are held and traded within one of the clearing systems (Euroclear and Clearstream being the most common).
-Coupons are paid electronically via the clearing systems to the holder of the eurobond (or their nominee account).
+Like other commonly traded securities, virtually all eurobonds now trade in dematerialized electronic book-entry form, rather than physical form.
+The bonds are held at central securities depositories (Euroclear Bank and Clearstream Banking SA being the most common).